Zayed bin Khalifa Al Nahyan: Accession

-He was born in the emirate of Abu Dhabi, in what was then called Trucial Oman, sometime around 1840.
+Zayed bin Khalifa was born in the emirate of Abu Dhabi sometime around 1835 or 1840.
 He lived much of his early life with the Bedouin of Abu Dhabi.
 He was made Ruler of Abu Dhabi after the deposition of his cousin, Sheikh Saeed bin Tahnun, in 1855.
 He ruled for 54 years, until his death in 1909.
 He had a wife called Maitha Almansoori.